Operations Command Crest

-According to Spanish Royal Decree 1551/2004 of 25th June, which develops the basic organizational structure of the Ministry of Defence, Armed Forces are organised into two different structures: an operational one, to be used in the assigned missions, and an organic one, for force preparation.
+According to Spanish Royal Decree 1551/2004 of 25th June, which develops the basic organizational structure of the Ministry of Defence, the Armed Forces are organised into two different structures: an operational one, to be used in the assigned missions, and an organic one, for force preparation.
 The operational structure is then constituted by the Defence Staff, composed in turn by MOPS and the Joint Staff.

-After publication of the Order of Defence 1076/2005 of 19th April, by which the structure of the Defence Staff is developed, together with the subsequent approval of the corresponding personnel, the implementation of the new operational structure is initiated, as establishes the Spanish Royal Decree 1551/2004.
+After issuing the Order of Ministry of Defence 1076/2005 of 19th April, by which the structure of the Defence Staff is developed, together with the subsequent approval of the corresponding personnel, the implementation of the new operational structure is initiated, as established by Royal Decree 1551/2004.

-On 27th January 2006, the office of first Commander of the Operations Command (CMOPS) was assigned to Lieutenant General of the Army General Arms Corps, Mr. Bernardo Álvarez del Manzano Albiñana.
-He took over this office till February 2008.
+On 27th January 2006, the office of first Commander of the Operations Command (CMOPS) was assigned to Lieutenant General of the Army, Mr. Bernardo Álvarez del Manzano Albiñana.
+He held this position until February 2008.

 Mayor General of the Air Force, Francisco Braco Carbó, since September 2020.